CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 * f hooked up at end = fs
 * k hooked up at end like initial w = ks
 * cl = chl
-* clofm = chloroform [J: I originally thought this was “chloroform”, and expected the L to be inside the CH to stay below the line of exit.
+* <-- cspell:disable -->clofm<-- cspell:enable --> = chloroform [J: I originally thought this was “chloroform”, and expected the L to be inside the CH to stay below the line of exit.
 In fact, this “chl” together with “fr(anything)” underscores that Callendar considered the direction the circle is traced rather than whether the circle is above or below the exiting line that distinguishes R from L.]

 Short Vowels

 (18) Short vowels may often be slurred especially in terminations,
+<-- cspell:disable -->
 * double-wide M and r = manner
 * (19) upr = upper
 * n-nl = national.